sunknudsen/tube-manager/README.md

 nano ~/.tube-manager/config.json
 ```

-### Step 5: edit `config.json`
+### Step 4: edit `config.json`

-> Heads up: for increased security, saving `youtube.refreshToken` and `peertube.refreshToken` is optional (when omitted, a prompt will ask for them at run time).
+> Heads up: for increased security, saving `youtube.refreshToken` is optional (when omitted, a prompt will ask for refresh token at run time).

 Once YouTube client ID and secret are saved to `config.json`, run `tube-manager refresh-token youtube` to get values of `youtube.accessToken` and `youtube.refreshToken`.

-Once PeerTube client ID and secret are saved to `config.json`, run `tube-manager refresh-token peertube` to get values of `peertube.accessToken` and `peertube.refreshToken` environment variables.

-Once access and refresh tokens are saved to `config.json`, run `tube-manager channels youtube` to get value of `youtube.channelId` and `tube-manager channels peertube` to get value of `peertube.channelId`.
+Once access and refresh token are saved to `config.json`, run `tube-manager channels youtube` to get value of `youtube.channelId`.

-`peertube.accountName` is your PeerTube username.

 ## Usage